pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

 faster with a smaller wheelbase than with a wide wheelbase.

 SPIKE motors can turn up to about 1000 degrees per second when there isn't much load.
-With 56 mm wheels, the maximum speed is therefore about 1000 / 360 × 2 × π ≈ 488 mm/s.
+With 56 mm diameter wheels, the maximum speed is therefore about 1000 / 360 × 56 × π ≈ 488 mm/s.

 If you try to set a much higher value, you'll see an error that you've provided